top of page

 And that’s where I have to pause and take some responsibility.

 No, I didn’t deserve to be manipulated.
 But I allowed myself to be reduced.
-I silenced my own intuition, accepted less than I knew I was worth, and twisted myself into shapes I thought he’d find more lovable.
-I spent so much time trying to be who I thought he wanted that, honestly — I don’t even think he ever met the real me.
-How could he choose me when I didn’t show him who I truly was?
+I silenced my own intuition.
+I twisted myself into whatever shape I thought he’d find more lovable.
+I tried so hard to be his dream girl that I forgot to be a whole person.
+Honestly, I don’t even think he ever met the real me — just a version I hoped would be enough.

 The relationship with London wasn’t just confusing.
 It was crushing.
-One of the many times it ended, I prayed for God to end me, too.
-That’s how much I had wrapped my identity around being wanted — how much I had tied my worth to being chosen by someone who never promised to.
+One of the many times it ended, I prayed for God to end me too.
+That’s how deep I was in it.
+That’s how tightly I had wrapped my identity around being chosen — by someone who never promised to choose me.

 But the shame didn’t leave when he did.

-I’ve carried it quietly — the embarrassment of having stayed so long, the guilt over how much of myself I’d given, the deep ache of knowing I’d ignored every red flag because I didn’t want to start over.
+I carried it quietly.
+The shame of staying too long.
+The guilt of how much of myself I gave.
+The ache of knowing I ignored every red flag because I didn’t want to start over.
 I replayed the decisions I made, wondering what people would think if they knew.
 Wondering what God thought of me.
-I told myself I should’ve known better.
-I should’ve walked away sooner.
-I should’ve protected my heart.

-But God never spoke to me like that.
+But God never talked to me like that.

-London’s married now as well.
-He seems happy.
-And I truly wish him well.
+London is married now too.
+And I wish him well.
 This isn’t a hit piece.
 This is a warning flare.

-But I don’t share this story because I’m looking back with bitterness.
-I share it because I know what it’s like to ache for love so deeply that you forget you already have it — from a God who never changes His mind about you.
+I don’t share this story out of bitterness.
+I share it because I remember what it’s like to want love so badly, you forget you already have it — from a God who doesn’t change His mind about you.

-When Jesus loved us, it wasn’t because we had something to offer.
-It wasn’t because we got it all right.
-He loved us when we were at our worst.
-He chose us, knowing full well how messy we were.
-And that love — that unwavering, undeserved, steady love — is the only love worth anchoring your life to.
+Jesus didn’t love us because we had something to offer.
+He loved us at our worst.
+Chose us knowing every flaw, every failure, every fracture.
+And that love — that steady, undeserved, real love — is the only thing worth anchoring your identity to.

 So if you’re stuck in a situation where you’re constantly asking, “What more do I have to do for them to love me?” — let this be your reminder: